 “Souris,” Western Sun [Brandon], 7 July 1898, page 1.

 “Pedagogy,” Manitoba Morning Free Press, 4 January 1898, page 4.

 “Around home [Principal Arnett],” Stonewall Argus, 22 December 1898, page 4.

 “Company Head T. L. Arnett dies aged 79,” Winnipeg Free Press, 6 March 1952, page 10.

 Obituary [Thomas Lewis Arnett], Winnipeg Free Press, 18 March 1985, page 35.

 “Arnett Family,” The People of Souris and Glenwood From the Early Beginnings to the Present, Souris and District Heritage Club, 2006, page 262.

-We thank Susan Bracken and James Arnett for providing additional information used here.
+We thank Susan Bracken, James Arnett, and Nathan Kramer for providing additional information used here.